 Once debris has been gravimetrically weighed and collected on both the 5 and 30 micron patches, analysts view the 30 micron patch under a microscope.
 A representative magnified image of the wear particles is then captured.
 The image of the wear particles is found on the report.

 Lastly, the 5 micron and 30 micron patches are analyzed with XRF Spectroscopy.
 The XRF can determine the range of elements present as well as their proportions within the sample.

 Once testing is complete the data is assembled in a comprehensive test report.
 Analysts review the data and conclude an appropriate determination of the machine’s condition.
 In addition, the report displays images of the filter and patches, microscopic views of the patches, and pie charts displaying elemental data.

-TESTOIL is a full service oil testing laboratory owned by Insight Services.
+About TESTOIL TESTOIL is a full service oil testing laboratory owned by Insight Services.
 Since 1988 the laboratory has been providing fast and reliable oil analysis results across all industries throughout the Americas.
 The firm’s comprehensive range of oil analysis services assists reliability engineers with condition monitoring and identification of machine wear.
 TESTOIL employs a sophisticated diagnostic technology that assists their Machine Condition Analysts in making equipment and lubrication condition assessments.